Drain Care Tips | Home Maintenance | Central Developments

 Fat

-Grease from fats and oils may be liquid on entering a drain, but it soon cools off down there and will rapidly congeal and become a sticky solid mass that adheres to pipe walls and attracts further waste to it.
+Grease from fats and oils may be liquid when it enters a drain, but it soon cools down there and rapidly congeals into a sticky solid mass that adheres to pipe walls and attracts further waste.

 Use a fat trap (a lined, disposable container) to pour waste oils and fats into or add it to your green recycling bin.
-Keep a caddy in the kitchen for food waste – it is healthier for your pipes as well as the planet!
+Keep a caddy in the kitchen for food waste – it is healthier for your pipes and the planet!

 Hair

-Both human and pet hair are also major clog-factors.
-The simplest way to avoid drains becoming blocked by hair build-up is to install simple mesh screens over all your drains, particularly shower and bath drains.
+Both human and pet hair are also major clog factors.
+The simplest way to prevent drains from becoming blocked by hair build-up is to install mesh screens over all your drains, particularly shower and bath drains.

-A mesh screen in the kitchen sink will also trap food waste from washing down the drain.
-They are easy to clean out – just make it a habit to empty them regularly.
+A mesh screen in the kitchen sink will also trap food waste that would otherwise wash down the drain.
+They are easy to clean out – make it a habit to empty them regularly.

 Food Waste